grushkom/cs143finalproj/README.md

 ### servoPWM

 servoPWM is a folder with files that control the servo.
 It does so using Python, and specifically its library RPi.GPIO.
-The directory contains two files: calibration.py and servoPWM.py.
+The directory contains two important files: calibration.py and servoPWM.py.

 calibration.py is the file we used to calibrate the servo.
 In order to run it, first connect the servo to the VCC, GND, and pin 32 pins according to the color scheme.
 Then, run the following command in the servoPWM folder: